Understanding the EPC Contract: Project Schedule Levels

 The better defined a project is during project development, the more flexible you can likely be for project execution and contracting strategy.
 Selecting an EPC, and defining the commercial arrangement is a matter of defining and assessing risk.
 Think about it this way: If you live on the top of a hill in a dry part of Texas, you likely will not purchase flood insurance.

-This article contains excerpts from our soon to be released whitepaper, Establishing EPC Contracts that Actually Work for Sustainable Infrastructure Projects.
-Subscribe to our newsletter to get first access.
+This article contains excerpts from our whitepaper, Establishing EPC Contracts Suitable for Sustainable Infrastructure Projects.
+Download your free copy here.